dustinpfister/blog_posts/_posts/phaser-tilesprite.md

 In this post I will be writing about making and using tile sprites in [phaser ce](https://photonstorm.github.io/phaser-ce/) the community edition of the [popular javaScript game frame work](https://phaser.io).
 I will also be making use of a lot of other aspects of phaser including things like state objects, and making sprite sheets from canvas elements.
 I will of course not get into every little detail about phaser let alone javaScript in general, but I have written a [getting started post on phaser](/2017/10/04/phaser-getting-started/) a while back.

+### 1.1 - this is a phaser ce (2.x) post

+Ever sense the release of phaser 3 earlier this year I have started the habit of making in clear what version of phaser I am using when making a post.
+This is a practice that I should be doing in one manor or another each time anyway.
+So for this post I was using phaser ce 2.11.0

+## 2 - Basic example using a tile sprite in phaser ce

 ```js
 var mkSheet = function () {